The best and most inspiring brands that made this 2020 a tad more enjoyable.

 UK Government & NHS

-Hard not to include the NHS and the UK government in this list of the best brands for 2020.
+Hard not to include the NHS in this list of the best brands for 2020.
 Consistent in its messaging, strongly human and powerful, every government announcement was a plead to “protect the NHS” and save lives by appealing to the power of storytelling to strike the public.
 Needless to say it worked long enough for the UK to engage in 5 minutes of non-stop applause every week, celebrating the efforts of our healthcare workers and offering them support.
 Except for when the same supporters all flocked to the reopening pubs in Soho – but perhaps that’s a story for another time.

 Image credit: Ogilvy UK